Fay09020902/Ticket-Pass/README.md

 1. As a user, I want to be able to leave comments and feedback on events I've attended so that I can share my experiences with others.
 2. As a user, I want to be able to view comments left by other users on events so that I can get an idea of what to expect.

+## Seats
+As a user, I want to be able to select specific seats for an event so that I can choose my preferred viewing experience.
+This involves displaying a seat map and allowing users to select seats based on their preferences

 # MVP